AndreiRafael/hf_script/readme.md

 To begin using *Hifire Script*, link against *hfs.lib(Windows)* and include "HFS.hpp", then you should be good to go.

 To load scripts, use the *load_from_file* method in an instance of the *Script* class.
-In order to actually be ran, a *Script* needs to be added to an instance of *ScriptRunner*, via its method *add_script*.
+In order to actually be ran, a *Script* needs to be added to an instance of *ScriptHolder*, via its method *add_script*.

-All scripts held by a *ScriptRunner* can access each other functions.
-Similarly, all scipts on a *ScriptRunner* can use c++ functions bound by the *bind_function* method of the *ScriptRunner*.
+All scripts held by a *ScriptHolder* can access each other functions.
+Similarly, all scipts on a *ScriptHolder* can use c++ functions bound by the *bind_function* method of the *ScriptHolder*.

-To enter a function, call *start_function* from a *ScriptRunner*.
-The function won't be ran directly, this occurs when *step* is called on a *ScriptRunner*, which should be called frequently, preferably in a loop each frame of the application.
+To enter a function, call *start_function* from a *ScriptHolder*.
+The function won't be ran directly, this occurs when *step* is called on a *ScriptHolder*, which should be called frequently, preferably in a loop each frame of the application.

 # Other Languages